DBLista/dlist-client-go/readme.md

 ```

-You can have up to 2 connections (per token) at the same time.
+Notice: You can have up to 2 connections (per token) at the same time.